yholkamp/chromecastize-rb/README.md

 # Chromecastize-rb

-Simple video file conversion script that can be executed from crontab and can be limited to run only within a certain time span.
+Simple video file conversion script that will take a number of folders containing video files and convert these files in to audio and video codecs supported by the Google Chromecast.
+This script was developed to convert video files so that Plex Media Server will not transcode video files during playback, which not all NAS hardware supports.

+Features include:

+* Monitors multiple paths for unconverted files.
+* Can be configured to stop converting new files after a certain time using the `run_until` configuration variable. * Creates backup of files that are converted.

 # Requirements

-* ruby
-* ffmpeg
+* `ruby`
+* `ffmpeg` (available in path)

 # Usage